Claude Code Channels: Control Your Dev Sessions from Telegram, Discord, and iMessage

 claude-plugins-officialare accepted by--channels.
 Custom channels require the development flag - No persistent background mode: You need to keep a terminal session open.
 Combining with

 tmux,screen, or a background process is the current workaround - Platform-specific gaps: Telegram has no message history API.
-Discord requires more setup steps.
-Each platform's bot API has its own constraints
+Discord requires more setup steps. iMessage only works on macOS and requires Full Disk Access.
+Each platform has its own constraints

 Anthropic has described this as a feature "we'll be expanding more on."
-The plugin architecture suggests future platforms (Slack, WhatsApp, iMessage have all been requested) and the channel reference documentation signals that community-built channels are part of the plan.
+The plugin architecture suggests future platforms (Slack and WhatsApp have both been requested) and the channel reference documentation signals that community-built channels are part of the plan.

 Frequently Asked Questions